openjdk/jdk/doc/building.md

 The exact behavior then depends on the architecture.
 For macOS on x64, it (at least at the time of this writing) results in completely unsigned binaries that should still work fine for development and debugging purposes.
-On aarch64, the Xcode linker will apply a default "adhoc" signing, without any entitlements.
+On aarch64, the Xcode linker will apply a default "ad hoc" signing, without any entitlements.
 Such a build does not allow dumping core files.

 The default mode "auto" will try for `hardened` signing if the debug level is